Orbital correlations in ultrathin films of late transition metals: Model

 \section{Model}

 The magnetic and electronic properties of transition metals are dominated by the states derived from the 4s and 3d atomic orbitals.
-Strong hybridization between 4s orbitals results in a broad ($\approx10$~eV) 4s band~\cite{handley2000modern}.
-In contrast, the 3d band is significantly narrower, and furthermore it is formed by five sub-bands derived from the corresponding atomic 3d orbitals.
-Accordingly, ferromagnetism mediated in transition metal ferromagnets by d-orbital hybridization is commonly analyzed in terms of direct Heisenberg exchange interaction between d-electrons quasi-localized on the lattice sites~\cite{White2007}.
-The 4s electrons dominate electronic transport but do not significantly contribute to magnetic ordering due to their delocalized nature.
-In this work, we focus on the mechanisms of magnetism and the associated electron correlations, and neglect the 4s electrons altogether.
+Strong hybridization between 4s orbitals produces a broad ($\approx10$~eV) 4s band~\cite{handley2000modern}.
+In contrast, the 3d band is significantly narrower and is formed by five sub-bands derived from the corresponding atomic 3d orbitals.
+Ferromagnetism mediated in transition metal ferromagnets by the hybridization of d-orbitals is a consequence of direct exchange interaction between d-electrons, as opposed e.g. to indirect exchange between localized f-electrons in rare-earth ferromagnets mediated by the conduction electrons~\cite{White2007}.
+This interaction is commonly approximated by the Heisenberg exchange Hamiltonian $\hat{H}=-J\sum_{\left<i,j\right>}\hat{S}_i\hat{S}_j$ describing coupling between spins $\hat{S}_i$, $\hat{S}_j$ of d-electrons quasi-localized on the neighboring lattice sites.
+Since 4s states do not play a significant role in magnetic ordering, we neglect them in our analysis focused on the mechanisms of magnetism.

 To identify the orbitals that dominate valence states in ultrathin (111)-oriented fcc films, we consider the d-level splitting by the effective crystal field~\cite{PhysRev.41.208}.
-In bulk transition metals with cubic symmetry, crystal field splits the five-fold degenerate atomic d-level into three-fold orbitally degenerate $t_{2g}$ orbitals and two-fold degenerate $e_{g}$ orbitals [Fig.~\ref{fig:d-levels}, left]~\cite{handley2000modern}.
-In (111)-oriented ultrathin fcc films of Ni or Co with thickness comparable to the lattice constant, bonding is dominated by the six nearest in-plane neighbors on the triangular lattice.
-In the 2d approximation, the six-fold rotational symmetry of the crystal field splits the d-levels of an atom into an orbitally non-degenerate level, $d_{3z^2-1}$, and two doubly orbitally degenerate levels formed by the orbitals $d_{yz}$, $d_{xz}$ and $d_{x^2-y^2}$, $d_{xy}$, respectively [Fig.~\ref{fig:d-levels}, right]~\cite{Willock}.
+In bulk transition metals with cubic symmetry, the crystal field splits the five-fold degenerate atomic d-level into three-fold orbitally degenerate $t_{2g}$ orbitals and two-fold degenerate $e_{g}$ orbitals [Fig.~\ref{fig:d-levels}, left]~\cite{handley2000modern}.
+In (111)-oriented ultrathin fcc films of Ni or Co with a thickness comparable to the lattice constant, bonding is dominated by the six nearest in-plane neighbors on the triangular lattice.
+In the two-dimensional approximation, the six-fold rotational symmetry of the crystal field splits the d-levels of an atom into an orbitally non-degenerate level, $d_{3z^2-1}$, and two doubly orbitally degenerate levels formed by the orbitals $d_{yz}$, $d_{xz}$ and $d_{x^2-y^2}$, $d_{xy}$, respectively [Fig.~\ref{fig:d-levels}, right]~\cite{Willock}.